-After reading Gerber’s fascinating Man-Thing stories I needed to know where the tragic tale of Ted Sallis, man-turned-monster, would go next.
+After reading his fascinating stories, I needed to know where the tragic tale of Ted Sallis would go next.
 The search for answers led me to Man-Thing’s second solo series from 1979, briefly headed by Micheal Fleisher before X-Men superstar Chris Claremont took the helm.
 Although I believe the series to be a competent exploration of the character, it failed to find an audience and Man-Thing wouldn’t headline a series again until nearly twenty years later.

-While these three series were released to varying levels of success, all showed at least some level of understanding of the character of Man-Thing.
+While these three series’ were released to varying levels of success, all showed at least some level of understanding of their titular character: Man-Thing.
 He, or perhaps I should say ‘it’, is a tragic figure.
 The once brilliant scientist Ted Sallis is devolved into a being with no ability to speak or even think for itself.
 Indeed, every single action the Man-Thing takes is only a basic response to the emotions of those around him.
 As an empath, negative emotions such as anger, sadness and particularly fear, cause Man-Thing to experience physical pain.
 Thus, it has a tendency to intervene in matters it cannot possibly understand, with no real motive other than to end its own suffering.

 Which brings me to R.L.
 Stine’s Man-Thing.

-Even more egregious is the dialogue that Stine writes for Man-Thing, which shows a complete lack of knowledge or understanding of the character.
-In this series, Man-Thing has decided with his newfound speech and intellect to attempt to become a film star, leaving the swamp and moving to Hollywood.
+Even more egregious is the dialogue that Stine writes, which shows a complete lack of knowledge or understanding of the character.
+In this series, Man-Thing has decided to use his newfound intellect to become a film star, leaving the Florida Everglades and moving to Hollywood.
 At no point during any previous run on the character has Ted Sallis, nor his grotesque alter-ego, alluded to a dream of fame and a career in the performing arts.
 It’s utterly absurd.
-Sallis is a man of science, whose first action upon getting his brain back would be to find a cure to his own morbid condition.
+Sallis is a man of science whose first action upon getting his brain back would be to find a cure to his own morbid condition.